 February 18, 1908 to July 7, 1927

-Sixty years to the day after Patrolman Seip was killed during an encounter with a drunk and disorderly reveler, on July 4, 1927 Patrolman Franken responded to a call regarding a man with a gun on Kenyon Avenue.
-John Rucker, while high on drugs, had armed himself with a shotgun and an automatic pistol and already shot two men and frightened a woman to the point of heart failure and death.
+On July 4, 1927, John Rucker, while high on drugs, armed himself with a shotgun and an automatic pistol and was terrorizing the citizens on Kenyon Avenue.
+He shot two men and frightened a woman to the point of heart failure and death.

-Patrolmen Franken and Sherman Yarion responded and tried to quiet him, but Rucker shot both officers.
+Patrolmen Franken, of 1125 Olivia Lane, and Sherman Yarion, both assigned to District Four, responded to 729 Kenyon Avenue at 7:40 p.m. and tried to quiet him.
+Rucker shot both officers.

-The Murderer: Rucker Rucker was convicted of 1st Degree Murder and almost 1½ years after the murders electrocuted on November 30, 1928.
+Rucker was convicted of Murder and, almost 1½ years later, electrocuted on November 30, 1928.

-© This narrative was researched and revised on July 4, 2010 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was revised on May 15, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.